Object handles, type serialization, and proxy classes

 Java → Python Serialization

-The BridgeSerializer converts Java objects to JSON with type-specific field extraction.
+The BridgeSerializer converts Java objects into structured data (serialized as msgpack or JSON depending on the negotiated wire format) with type-specific field extraction.

 Type-specific fields